Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 • the use of the collaborative process[2] ;

-• referral to the business mediator in B 2 B[4].
+• Referral to the Business Ombudsman in B 2 B[4].

-We voluntarily exclude arbitration from our discussion here.
-This is indeed an alternative method of dispute resolution but not amicable.
-Arbitration is similar to private justice where an arbitral tribunal settles a dispute with a decision which can be binding on the parties.
+We are deliberately excluding arbitration from our discussion here.
+Arbitration is an alternative dispute resolution method, but not an amicable one.
+Arbitration is similar to private justice, where an arbitral tribunal settles a dispute with a decision that can be binding on the parties.

-According to certain preconceived ideas, these alternative methods of resolving a dispute would ultimately be expensive, not very accessible and little known without guarantee of a conclusive result, only delaying legal action; which is not necessarily the case, especially since the duration of legal proceedings tends to lengthen, without taking into account the possibility of appeal (or cassation), and without taking into account the risk of insolvency of the convicted party at the end of the procedure.
+According to some preconceived ideas, these alternative dispute resolution methods are ultimately costly, not very accessible and not very well known, with no guarantee of a convincing result, simply delaying legal action.
+This is not necessarily the case, especially as the length of legal proceedings is tending to increase, not to mention the possibility of appealing (or appealing to the Supreme Court), and not to mention the risk of insolvency of the convicted party at the end of the proceedings.

 A common misconception is that recourse to an amicable dispute resolution method is costly.
 However, recourse to a judicial conciliator (conventional or extrajudicial conciliation, before any legal proceedings), a voluntary auxiliary of justice, is possible in particular for neighbourhood problems, consumer disputes, disputes between merchants, disputes relating to rural law or even industrial tribunal cases, and is, contrary to popular belief, free of charge.